 There are many factors involved when it comes to determining what is a good coffee to buy and roast.
 A cut-and-dry approach that works for all beans does not exist.
-Different beans have different qualities and differing palates will discriminate.
+Different beans have different qualities and different palates will discriminate.
 The purpose of this piece is to open the eyes of home coffee drinkers in a few categories:

 - An understanding of what happens in the cup when a bean is processed differently.